 - Try buttering a warm flatbread and sprinkling a little cinnamon sugar on it for a breakfast treat.
 Or pile on scrambled eggs and bacon.

 - Use it as a pizza crust with all of your favorite toppings piled on.
-Bake at 400°F for 5-10 minutes depending on how high you piled your toppings.
+Bake at 400°F for 5 to 10 minutes depending on how high you piled your toppings.

 - Fill it with your favorite sandwich filling, whether it’s deli meat and cheese, or tuna salad, fold it in half and enjoy.